 - Fix my blog systems to increase affiliates for my products & conversions within my email list

-- Create a new email sequence for my free resource library, The Content Chest, where I will be uploading one new resource every month
+- Create a new email sequence for my Blogging Resource Library, where I will be uploading one new resource every month

 Q2: Grow my email subscribers to 1,000 by June 30 by expanding visibility and reviving my YouTube channel